sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

 }
  {% endhighlight %}

- However, I recommend to not having more than two variants of a ViewState and only prefer variants over defining a new view state if a variant is simple and doesn't not require complex restoring (in `apply()`).
+ However, I recommend to not having more than two variants of a ViewState and only prefer variants over defining a new view state if a variant is simple and doesn't require complex restoring (in `apply()`).

 Alright, now you should have an idea what the difference between a view state (i.e. show loading) and a view state variant (i.e. show loading with pull-to-refresh) is.